Location: The United States

 Hoagland "Hoagy" Carmichael (1899-1981) grew up in Bloomington, Indiana and graduated from the Indiana University School of Law.
 He composed his enduring pop standard, "Star Dust" while he was finishing his studies at IU.
 It was at Indiana that he befriended Bix Beiderbecke and began to pursue a career as a jazz musician more seriously.
 He made his first recordings at the studios of Gennett Records in Richmond, Indiana, the same place where Louis Armstrong, Jelly Roll Morton, Thomas Dorsey, and Gene Autry made their first recordings.
 Carmichael's career shifted from jazz musician to songwriter and he eventually became one of the most important jazz and popular song composers of the 1930s through the early 1950s.
 Songs such as "Stardust," "Up a Lazy River," "Georgia on my Mind," and "The Nearness of You," remain part of the standard repertoire for jazz and popular musicians today.
 He appeared in several Hollywood films and won Grammy and Oscar awards for his work.

 Significant portions of the collection at the ATM were digitized in 1999 as part of a grant from the Institute of Museum and Library Sciences (IMLS).
-A website was created as part of the project where many of these digitized items can be accessed (see: http://www.dlib.indiana.edu/collections/hoagy/index.html).
-Some recordings, scanned manuscripts, and many photographs from the Hoagy Carmichael collections are available online through this joint project of the ATM and the IU Digital Library Program.
-A Finding Aid to the Hoagy Carmichael Collection is available on Archives Online.
-In addition, the Hoagy Carmichael Room at the Archives of Traditional Music has many artifacts from his career on permanent display.
+A website was created as part of the project (see: https://dlib.indiana.edu/collections/hoagy/index.html), which is no longer updated.
+Instead, the Finding Aid to the Hoagy Carmichael Collection is available on Archives Online which includes links for digital access to the recordings, photos, documents, and other materials in the collection.

 Hoagy Carmichael's most famous song, "Stardust," was added to the National Recording Registry by the Librarian of Congress in 2004.
 The original manuscript for "Stardust" resides at the Archives of Traditional Music.